lucaspari/terraform-ecs/README.md

 ```bash
 terraform init
 ```
-3. **Configure variables based on your VPC and subnet in the variable.tf file**:
+3. **Configure variables based on your VPC and subnet in the variable.tf file**

 4. **Apply Terraform configuration**:

 ```bash